-The preparation of these consolidated financial statements requires management to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the consolidated financial statements.
-Actual results may differ from these estimates.
+The preparation of these consolidated financial statements requires management to apply judgment when making estimates and assumptions that have a risk of causing material adjustment to the reported amounts recognized in the consolidated financial statements.
+Estimates made by management are based on events and circumstances at the balance sheet date.
+Accordingly actual results may differ from these estimates.

-Investment properties (except for investment properties undergoing redevelopment where fair value is not reliably determinable) are re-measured to fair value at each reporting date, determined based on internal valuation models incorporating market evidence and valuations performed by third-party appraisers.
+Investment properties are re-measured to fair value at each reporting date, determined based on internal valuation models incorporating market evidence and valuations performed by third-party appraisers.
 When estimating the fair value of investment properties, management makes multiple estimates and assumptions that have a significant effect on the measurement of investment properties.
 Estimates used in determining the fair value of the investment properties include capitalization rates, inflation rates, vacancy rates, standard costs and net operating income.